Bryobilimbia australis: Description

 Mycobilimbia australis is a crustose (crust-forming) lichen that forms a spreading, uneven, dull-coloured patch ranging from pale greyish to brownish or greenish grey.
 The lichen's main body (thallus) takes on the texture of whatever surface it grows on and is typically dotted with small black-brown spots that are either developing or aborted reproductive structures.
-When viewed in cross-section, the thallus lacks a distinct outer layer and varies in thickness from 200–400 micrometres (μm), containing patches of a distinctive blue-black pigment that turns aeruginose green when treated with potassium hydroxide solution (K).
+When viewed in cross-section, the thallus lacks a distinct outer layer and varies in thickness from 200 to 400 micrometres (μm), containing patches of a distinctive blue-black pigment that turns aeruginose green when treated with potassium hydroxide solution (K).
 The algal partner cells are broadly oval to spherical, measuring 9–20 by 8–16 μm.

 The reproductive structures (apothecia) are relatively large, measuring 0.5–4.5 mm across, and range from brown to glossy jet-black in colour.
 Young apothecia are slightly convex with a thin black rim, but they soon become markedly convex and lose their rim.
 As they mature, the apothecia develop a wrinkled, brain-like surface and can form complex clusters resembling blackberries that reach up to 9 mm wide and 3 mm tall.
 These clusters often develop small, new apothecia on their surface.